paul-pw/LightData/lib/README.md

+# Library

-This directory is intended for project specific (private) libraries.
+This directory is intended for project specific (private) libraries. also this is the place where the actual **Light Data** Library lives. for the Libraries to be used in the arduino IDE you need to zip the folder of the library (in the bottom example the folder _Foo_ od _bar_)

 PlatformIO will compile them to static libraries and link into executable file.

 The source code of each library should be placed in a an own separate directory